czue/pegasus-docs/github-actions.md

 By default, it will:

- - Run on every push to the `main` branch and every pull request to the `main` branch.
+ - Run on every push to the `main` branch and every pull request.
  - Run on Python version 3.8, 3.9, and 3.10.
  - Use the latest version of Postgres
  - Run `./manage.py tests`